 How I Book Cheap Transport In Thailand: 12Go Asia

 Where To Stay In Chiang Mai?

 When choosing where to stay in Chiang Mai you are spoilt for choice; with countless 5-star resorts, locally run guesthouses, and hostels.
-No matter your budget or the type of traveler you are there is something to fit all needs.
+No matter your budget or the type of traveler you are there is something to fit all your needs.

 I mainly choose to stay within the confines of the Old City when deciding where to stay in Chiang Mai.
 This is definitely the best location if you are staying for a short period or this is your first time visiting.
 Though, if you are thinking about living in Chiang Mai you will want to stay further afield in such places as Nimman.
-The Old City is within walking distance to many beautiful temples, excellent shopping, delicious restaurants, and the famous Sunday Night Market.
+The Old City is within walking distance of many beautiful temples, excellent shopping, delicious restaurants, and the famous Sunday Night Market.
 Have you checked out my 3 days in Chiang Mai itinerary yet?

 On my most recent visit, I stayed at De Lanna Hotel.
 This is a mid-range hotel located in the heart of Old City.
 The location was fantastic and having a pool to enjoy during the afternoon heat was fantastic.
-Though on the complete opposite side I have also stayed in the cheapest available hostel on my first visit.
-The owner was great, but the facilities less than, and I think it’s probably a good thing it’s shut down now.
+Though on the complete opposite side, I also stayed in the cheapest available hostel on my first visit.
+The owner was great, but the facilities were less than, and I think it’s probably a good thing it’s shut down now.

 So, here are my top picks for the backpacking Chiang Mai travel guide: